 - Providing law improvement assistance to elected and appointed government officials;

 - Issues involving the structure and organization of federal, state and local courts in or affecting Oregon; issues involving the rules of practice, procedure and evidence in federal, state or local court in or affecting Oregon; or

 - Issues involving the duties and functions of judges and lawyers in federal, state and local courts in or affecting Oregon.

 B. The Bar will make every reasonable effort to inform members of legislative positions taken by it or its committees or sections and encourage as wide a participation as possible in formulating positions on legislative issues.

 C. General Guidelines for Section/Committee Legislative Positions

 If a bar group such as a section or committee decides to request to take a position on a proposal, the Public Affairs Committee of the board may:

-1. Adopt it as a state bar position, thus activating full Public Affairs Committee support, including lobbying efforts.
-Issues that are appropriate for this treatment under BOG policy §11.800(A) include:
+- Adopt it as a state bar position.
+This activates full Public Affairs Committee support, including lobbying efforts.

-2. Designate it as a Section or Committee Position thus activating Public Affairs Committee monitoring and staff assistance to volunteers.
+- Designate it as a Section or Committee Position.
+This activates Public Affairs Committee monitoring and staff assistance to volunteers.

-3. Refuse to approve a section or committee position request thus activating no support by bar, section, or committee.
+- Refuse to approve a section or committee position request.